enoralecuyer/SMS_Delivery_Survey/README.md

    * Once I get the data, what are the next steps?
 How do I want to collect, organize, filter and present the data?
      * Create a new segment for users who rated the delivery experience.
      * Create a new segment for users who rated the delivery experience AND completed the survey.
-     * Extract the data from the ratings & surveys with the Klaviyo API and/or by exporting the data via CSV.
+     * Extract the data from the ratings & surveys with the Klaviyo API and/or CSV export.

 #### 7.4 What are some questions I wish I could have answered with this Project?
 * Which **products** have on average the lowest or highest delivery experience rate?
 Why?